cchurch/api-docs/source/includes/_api_layout.md

 ## Overview
 <!--===================================================================-->

-Layouts contain panes, which are groups of cameras arranged for viewing on screen.
+<a class="definition" onclick="openModal('DOT-Layout')">Layouts</a> contain panes, which are groups of cameras arranged for viewing on screen.
 Layouts are associated with an account and account users are granted view/write/share permissions for the layout.
 Users who would otherwise have no access to a camera gain access to all cameras included in layouts shared with them

 Important information on accessing layouts: